 Expect traffic jams in summer.

 Hohenwerfen Castle, south-east of Salzburg.
-Just one of many but for a small town country boy from Australia where Western civilisation is less than 250 years old, sites like these are amazing.
+Just one of many but for a small town country boy from Australia where Western civilisation is less than 250 years old, I find sites like these amazing.